FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Elevation from Raster.rst

-Sampling grid elevation from raster layer
+Sampling Grid Elevation from Raster Layer
 =========================================

 To interpolate the elevation to a grid layer from a raster layer, use